 Since caffeine is in common beverages including colas and teas, parents and others may unknowingly offer excessive amounts of caffeine to children.
-Teens often deliberately consume large amounts.
+Teens may deliberately consume large amounts.

 Some teens find that caffeine helps them perform better in school and on tests.
 If your teen carries a heavy academic load, caffeine-containing foods and beverages may be tempting to help improve concentration during school and then again at night to stay up late for studying.
 Unfortunately, this can create a cycle of being unable to sleep because of the effects of caffeine, consuming more caffeine to fight fatigue from lack of sleep and then having trouble falling asleep again.

 The U.S. Food and Drug Administration has not set guidelines for safe caffeine consumption for children.
 However, the “Healthy Beverage Recommendations”, which were developed by several leading health organizations, including the Academy of Nutrition and Dietetics and the American Academy of Pediatrics, indicate that children who are five years old and younger should avoid caffeinated beverages.